 Pope Resources, A Delaware Limited Partnership ("we" or the "Partnership"), is engaged in three primary businesses.
 The first, and by far most significant segment in terms of owned assets and operations, is the Fee Timber segment.
 This segment includes timberlands owned directly by the Partnership and operations of the three private equity funds ("Funds").
 When we refer to the timberland owned by the Partnership, we describe it as the Partnership's tree farms.
 We refer to timberland owned by the Funds as the Funds' tree farms.
-When referring collectively to the Partnership's and Funds' timberland we will refer to them as the Combined tree farms.
 Operations in this segment consist of growing timber to be harvested as logs for sale to export brokers and domestic manufacturers.
 The second most significant business in terms of total assets owned is the development and sale of real estate.
 Real Estate activities primarily take the form of securing permits, entitlements, and, in some cases, installing infrastructure for raw land development and then realizing that land's value by selling larger parcels to buyers who will take the land further up the value chain, either to home buyers or to developers and lessors of commercial property.
 Since these land projects span multiple years, the Real Estate segment may incur losses for multiple years while a project is developed, and will not recognize operating income until that project is sold.
 In addition, within this segment we sometimes negotiate and sell development rights in the form of conservation easements (CE's) on Fee Timber properties which preclude future development.
 Our third business, which we refer to as Timberland Management is engaged in organizing and managing private equity timber funds using capital invested by third parties and the Partnership.

 Our current strategy for adding timberland acreage is centered on our private equity timber fund business model.
 Our 20% co-investment in Fund II and our 5% co-investment in Fund III, which collectively totaled \$23 million as of December 31, 2014, afford us a share of the Funds' operating cash flows while also allowing us to earn asset management and timberland management fees, as well as potential future incentive fees, based upon the overall success of each fund.
-Management also believes that this strategy allows us to maintain more sophisticated expertise in timberland acquisition, valuation, and management more cost-effectively than could be maintained for the Partnership's timberlands alone.
+Management also believes that this strategy allows us to maintain more sophisticated expertise in timberland acquisition, valuation, and management more cost-effectively than could be maintain in the Partnership's timberlands alone.
 We believe our co-investment strategy also enhances our credibility with existing and prospective investors by demonstrating that we have both an operational and a financial commitment to the Funds' success.